Studies have identified farmer capability as a key constraint to the adoption and use of financial services and digital tools by smallholder farmers.

-- Supporting service providers in piloting and testing new methods of improving their customer’ experience and understanding regarding their product.
+- Supporting service providers in piloting and testing new methods of improving their customers’ experience and understanding regarding their product.

-- FCL has been proven the capacity to solve for financial literacy; customer acquisition, farm and business management; market access and product research/design.
+- FCL has been proven the capacity to solve financial literacy; customer acquisition, farm, and business management; market access, and product research/design.

-Mercy Corps AgriFin Accelerate (AFA) has in the past partnered with organisations such as banks, telecoms, microfinance institutions, and technology start-ups in implementing Farmer Capability Lab (FCL) tools and methodologies to address a myriad of challenges.
-FCL has yielded value and impact for AFA, our implementing partners and the farmers we work to serve.
+Mercy Corps AgriFin Accelerate (AFA) has in the past partnered with organizations such as banks, telecoms, microfinance institutions, and technology start-ups in implementing Farmer Capability Lab (FCL) tools and methodologies to address a myriad of challenges.
+FCL has yielded value and impact for AFA, our implementing partners, and the farmers we work to serve.
 Here, we highlight the insights gained from six partner engagements.

-1. Financial literacy training can influence financial behavior, thus accelerating up uptake of Digital Financial Services
+1. Financial literacy training can influence financial behavior, thus accelerating up the uptake of Digital Financial Services

 - Training based incentives and gamification encourage customer conversion:

-- Learning has direct impact on loan principals and savings:
+- Learning has a direct impact on loan principals and savings:

 - Learning data can be used to mitigate credit risk:

-Arifu learner data is a good alternative determinant for a potential customer’s creditworthiness; Arifu data shows learner are taking out larger loans, increasing savings and repaying faster.
+Arifu learner data is a good alternative determinant for a potential customer’s creditworthiness; Arifu data shows learners are taking out larger loans, increasing savings, and repaying faster.